-- To inspect and review the student's education records maintained by the school within 45 days of the school's receipt of a written request.
+- 1. To inspect and review the student's education records maintained by the school within 45 days of the school's receipt of a written request.
 The request should identify the record(s) being inspected.
 The school is not required to provide copies of the records and may charge a fee if copies are requested.
 The following staff person may by contacted to seek access to your child's record: Jessica Edgerton, Principal.
 You will be notified of the place and time the records may be available for review. - 2.
 To request that a school correct records believed to be inaccurate or misleading.
 The request must be in writing and clearly specify(s) the part of the record requesting to be changed, and (b) why it is inaccurate or misleading.
 If the school decides not to amend the record, the parent or eligible student has the right to a hearing.
-After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right or eligible student has the right or eligible student has the right to a hearing.
 After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement in the record about the contested information.
 The school is not required to consider requests for grade or disciplinary decisions, opinions of the school officials in the education record or the child's special education determination.
 The following staff person may be contacted to request an amendment to your child's record: Jessica Edgerton, Principal. - 3.
 To control the disclosure of their child's personally identifiable information from their education record, parents may request that the school, with certain exceptions, obtain their consent prior to the disclosure of student information.
-Some exceptions to consent apply such as school officials needing information or legitimate educational interest or when students move to other districts. - To file a complaint with the U.S. Department of Education concerning alleged failure by the school district to comply with the requirements of FERPA at the following address: Family Policy Compliance Office U.S. Department of Education
+Some exceptions to consent apply such as school officials needing information or legitimate educational interest or when students move to other districts. - 4.
+To file a complaint with the U.S. Department of Education concerning alleged failure by the school district to comply with the requirements of FERPA at the following address:

-400 Maryland Avenue, SW Washington, DC 20202-4605
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605